 We're not afraid to raise queries and ask questions along the way.
 We hope you'll welcome these.
-We try to save them up and wait until we have been through the entire document - the answer may become clear.
+We do try to save them up and wait until we have been through the entire document before asking them.
+Sometimes the answer may become clear at that point.

 We'll even point out any spelling errors and/or factually incorrect text we may spot.

 Once the job is complete, we like to check back in with you.
 Was everything OK?
 Could we do anything better or differently?
-Rest assured we're always working to improve in all areas, no matter how small.
+Rest assured, we're always working to improve in all areas, no matter how small.